cmelnulabs/compi/README.md

 - Assignment statements (`x = value;`)
 - Return statements with expressions
 - AST construction and visualization
+- Parsing and code generation for `if`, `else if`, and `else` statements
+- Support for unary minus and negative literals/identifiers in expressions
 - Basic VHDL code generation with type mapping

 ### 🚧 Roadmap